troyfigiel/monorepo/README.md

 - The Nitrokey app icon should appear in the bottom bar upon startup
 - Where are all my wallpapers stored?
 - Change my cursor theme
+- betterscreenlock automatically locks after 10 mins, even when a video is playing
+- Set up impermance module.
+Can I use this together with Syncthing somehow?